publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schI/ptA/m__us_usc_t25_s1704.md

     (b) __Amount of payment__

-        Payment for any option entered into pursuant to subsection (a) of this section shall be in the amount of 5 per centum of the fair market value of the land or natural resources as of the date of the agreement and shall be paid from the fund established by [section 1703 of this title][/us/usc/t25/s1703].
+        Payment for any option entered into pursuant to subsection (a) shall be in the amount of 5 per centum of the fair market value of the land or natural resources as of the date of the agreement and shall be paid from the fund established by [section 1703 of this title][/us/usc/t25/s1703].

     (c) __Limitation on option fees__

-        The total amount of the option fees paid pursuant to subsection (b) of this section shall not exceed $175,000.
+        The total amount of the option fees paid pursuant to subsection (b) shall not exceed $175,000.

     (d) __Application of option fee__